Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 \begin{enumerate} \item \textit{Serverless5GC}: The Procedure-as-a-Function architecture on a 4-vCPU/8\,GB VM running K3s~v1.31, OpenFaaS~CE, Redis~7, etcd~3.5.17, and the SCTP/NGAP proxy (Go~1.25).
 Internal per-function execution times are measured via the OpenFaaS gateway metrics. \item \textit{Open5GS}~\cite{open5gs}: v2.7.2 (C-based), deployed via Docker Compose on a 4-vCPU/8\,GB VM. \item \textit{free5GC}~\cite{free5gc}: v4.2.0 (Go-based), deployed via Docker Compose on a 4-vCPU/8\,GB VM. \end{enumerate}

-A separate 4-vCPU/8\,GB load generator VM hosts UERANSIM~v3.2.6~\cite{ueransim} and the traffic generation scripts.
+A separate 4-vCPU/8\,GB load generator VM hosts UERANSIM (5G UE/RAN simulator)~v3.2.6~\cite{ueransim} and the traffic generation scripts.
 A dedicated monitoring VM of identical specification runs Prometheus~v2.51 (5-second scrape interval) and node exporters, collecting metrics from all target VMs and the load generator.
 All VMs run Ubuntu~24.04.

-All VMs reside within the same virtual data center, connected via a private LAN with sub-millisecond inter-VM latency.
+All VMs reside within the same virtual data center, connected via a private LAN (Local Area Network) with sub-millisecond inter-VM latency.
 Tests are executed sequentially (one target at a time) to prevent cross-system interference.